Ulm-IQO/qudi-core/docs/design_concepts/serialization_hooks.md

 # Serialization Hooks

-When qudi stores data — most commonly [status variables](status_variables.md) — it serializes to YAML, which only understands native Python builtins and numpy arrays.
-Any custom type must first be converted to and from those simple forms.

-For a one-off type, the `constructor`/`representer` of a [`StatusVar`](status_variables.md) suffice.
-For a type reused across modules, qudi provides a shared conversion layer built on [cattrs](https://catt.rs): you write one **hook** per type, and it is registered by discovery rather than as an import-time side effect, so the conversion is available regardless of which modules are imported.
+When qudi stores/loads data (e.g. for [`StatusVar`](../design_concepts/status_variables.md) or [`DataStorage`](../core_elements/data_storage.md)) it needs to be serialized, most commonly into a standard Python data type so the storage interface can store/load the data.
+This conversion is done centrally with the [cattrs](https://catt.rs) package so each storage interface can expect only a standardized format of data.
+A lot of standard datatypes are supported out of the box, additionally this implementation offers the ability to add unstructure/structure hooks in the qudi namespace to also add more complex custom datatype serialization.

 ## Concepts

 A **hook** converts one custom type in two directions:

-- `unstructure`: custom object → YAML-safe primitive.
+- `unstructure`: custom object → serializable primitive.
 - `structure`: primitive → custom object.

 It is a subclass of `qudi.util.hook.Hook` that sets `target` to the type it